 We advise prospective students to contact the relevant School or Faculty in their subject area for an informal discussion about their research proposal before submitting a formal application.
 This would determine whether there is a staff member who would be available and have the capacity to supervise your research.

-Complete the application form below or contact the firstname.lastname@example.org.
+Complete the application form below or email: RegistryPGR@uwtsd.ac.uk.

-The DBA Programme is currently offered on the London campus as a full-time Programme.
+- The DBA Programme on our London campus is currently offered as a full-time programme.
 This is a popular Programme with limited places and so your application should be made as early as possible to the Postgraduate Research Office if you wish to apply for a particular start date.
-For more information: https://www.uwtsdlondon.ac.uk/dba/

-If you are an International student applying to live in the UK during your candidature please contact International.email@example.com as soon as possible to discuss your application.
+If you are an International student applying to live in the UK during your candidature, please email International.firstname.lastname@example.org as soon as possible to discuss your application.

-An application made to the University by an International applicant will need to meet both the academic requirements of the University and the UKVI Tier 4 full time student visa requirements.
+An application made to the University by an International applicant will need to meet both the academic requirements of the University and the UKVI Student visa requirements.
 Applicants will only be considered if they fulfil both the academic and immigration criteria.